CraigglesO/lycheeJS/guides/CODESTYLE.md

 ## Definition Layout

 The lycheeJS Definition system always uses so-called Definition closures in order to have advanced memory functionality among different instances.
-A basic layout of a Definition has (if functionality required) these sections:
+A basic layout of a Definition has (if the functionality is required) these sections:

 - HEADER
   - `lychee.define(identifier)`
   - `.tags()`
   - `.requires()`
   - `.includes()`
+  - `.attaches()`
   - `.supports()`
   - `.exports()`
 - BODY (within `.exports(function() { /* BODY */ })`)